TGElder/falaise/Falaise/README.txt

-Main.java in the elder.falaise packages contains a main method with a documented example of how to use this code to extract piste information from an Open Street Map file.
+Main.java in the elder.falaise package contains a main method with a documented example of how to use this code to extract piste information from an Open Street Map file.

 The input data is not provided.
 You will need an OSM file and height maps.